dlsc-software-consulting-gmbh/jfxcentral-data/libraries/desktoppanefx/readme.md

+# DesktopPaneFX

 DesktopPaneFX is a JavaFX version of Swing's JDesktopPane which can be used as a container for individual "child" similar to JInternalFrames.
 This project started as a fork of [JavaFXMDI](https://github.com/lincolnminto/javaFXMDI) authored by Lincoln Minto.

+## Usage

 The following code shows how to quickly get started with DesktopPaneFX.